 Another reason is to back up your base.
 Airtable automatically takes snapshots, but it does so irregularly and won’t keep them for long on the lowest plans.
 We’ve covered this issue in detail in our Airtable Backup guide.

-Other reasons to export data from Airtable may relate to data visualization and manipulation needs.
+Other use cases to export data from Airtable may relate to data visualization and manipulation needs.
 Spreadsheet apps, such as Excel and Google Sheets, have much to offer you in this regard.
-Moreover, you can easily connect them to data visualization tools, such as Google Data Studio or Power BI.
+Moreover, you can easily connect them to data visualization tools, such as Google Looker Studio or Power BI.

 Whichever reason you have, you need to know how the Airtable export can be done.
 Let’s start with the native option of downloading your data as a CSV file.

-To automate Airtable export, you can use one of the Airtable importers provided by Coupler.io.
+To automate Airtable export, you can use the no-code Airtable integration designed by Coupler.io.

-Let’s see how it works in the example below.
+Let’s see how it works step-by-step in the example below.

 Export contact info from Airtable to Google Sheets